Tropical “Treehouse” in Sao Pãulo

-The firm’s Sao Pãulo treehouse is a great example of their forward-thinking” design strategies.
+The firm’s Sao Pãulo treehouse is a great example of their forward-thinking design strategies.
 Plus, it’s just a beautiful piece of architecture to behold.
 Everyone likes the concept of bringing the outside into their homes, but it’s not every day that one sees it executed on such a grand scale.
 To avoid harming this sizable tree during the construction process, Perkins + Will created a digital 3-D image of it before doing anything else.
 That way, its dimensions could easily be worked into their plans.

-To build it without affecting the surrounding landscape, the impressive timber grid that intersects the tree was also 3-D mapped prior to its construction.
+To build this treehouse home without affecting the surrounding landscape, the impressive timber grid that intersects the tree was also 3-D mapped prior to its construction.
 It was developed by Perkins + Will in collaboration with the renowned Brazilian engineer Helio Olga.
 This awning not only shades the home’s outdoor areas, but it also acts as a roof for some of its indoor ones.
 Crucially, the grid features a single opening that’s bigger than all the others.
 Why?
 To leave enough growing room for that massive tree, of course!